richardbinder/MachineLearning2024S/report.md

 | Utility   | Ordinal | none,low,average,good,best |

 ## Obesity
+The Obesity data set, contains data from a survey of `2111 people (instances)` from Mexico, Peru and Colombia in order to determine the obesity level of the participants based on their eating habits, physical activities, etc. The data set contains `16 non-target attributes` and `1 class attribute`.
+The attributes are of type nominal, ordinal and ratio.
+None of the instances have missing values.

 The Obesity data set has a total of **2111 instances** and **16 non-target attributes**.
 The attributes are of type nominal, ordinal or ratio.
 None of the instances have missing values